What are the other benefits for kids?

 The Cow Tripped Over the Moon A Nursery Rhyme Emergency by Jeanne Willis, illustrated by Joel Stewart

-The cow fell, the Rock-a-Bye Baby did, too.
-Someone fell off a wall and a weasel goes pop.
-The Nursery Rhyme ambulance helps them all in this clever rhyming story.
+The cow fell, and the Rock-a-Bye Baby did, too.
+Someone fell off a wall, and a weasel goes pop.
+The Nursery Rhyme ambulance helps Cow Who Jumped Over the Moon, the Baby in “Rock-a-bye Baby,” Humpty Dumpty, and more in this clever rhyming story.

 Just Itzy by Lana Krumwiede, illustrated by Greg Pizzoli

 I LOVE this book!
 Itzy combines all the spider stories/songs into one funny story about Itzy going to kindergarten.
-First, he chases a fly and accidentally scares a little girl on a tuffet only to get swallowed by an old lady (who also swallowed a lot of other crazy things!)
+First, he chases a fly and accidentally scares a little girl eating curds and whey on a tuffet only to get swallowed by an old lady (who also swallowed a lot of other crazy things!)
 When he’s coughed back up, he tries to build a web.
-As he does, it starts raining and he struggles to keep going up the yes, you guessed it, the waterspout.
+As he does, it starts raining and he struggles to keep going up the, yes, you guessed it, the waterspout.
 Hilarious, right?!

 The Wheels on the Bus by May Nakamura (CoComelon)